-Well in today’s era where we all are just running to meet our deadlines and progressing at a massive rate, we are forgetting that we are mere tenants on this planet Earth.
+Well, in today’s era, where we all are just running to meet our deadlines and progressing at a massive rate, we forget that we are mere tenants on this planet Earth.

 It is so aching to see natural water bodies dying just because of human intervention and growing industrialization.
 At times the situation is so much worse that it paves the way for natural calamities to occur.